SuperOfficeDocs/superoffice-docs/release-notes/10.3/index.md

 title: What's new in SuperOffice 10.3
 description: Release notes - What's new in SuperOffice 10.3
-author: SuperOffice AS – Research and Development so.date: 01.26.2024
+author: SuperOffice AS – Research and Development so.date: 02.21.2024
 so.version: 10.3
-keywords: web panel, system design, dashboard, request, SAINT so.topic: reference
+keywords: web panel, system design, dashboard, request, SAINT, invitation so.topic: reference
 ---